Dengue

 After your trip

-- See a healthcare provider if you develop a fever or have symptoms of dengue.
-Tell your provider about your travel.
+- See a doctor if you develop a fever or have symptoms of dengue.
+Tell your doctor about your travel.

 - Headache;